Joseph Alfidi: Biography

 At the age of six, he had professional engagements to conduct the Miami Symphony Orchestra in Florida and members of the New York Philharmonic on Long Island.

 On November 18, 1956, the seven-year-old appeared in Carnegie Hall, conducting the Symphony of the Air.
 The ambitious program included two overtures, Mozart's The Marriage of Figaro and Rossini's William Tell, as well as Haydn's "Surprise" Symphony and Beethoven's 5th Symphony.

-He appeared on two CBS Television Network Goodson-Todman produced game-shows.
+He appeared on two CBS television network Goodson-Todman produced game-shows.
 On November 14, 1956, he was a guest on I've Got a Secret starring Garry Moore where he performed on four different instruments.
 On November 17, 1957, at the age of eight, he was a guest on the panel show What's My Line?.

 Further appearances in New York with the Symphony of the Air followed in 1957, 1958, and 1960, and Joey conducted in many other American cities and toured Europe.
 He attended rehearsals and concerts led by Leopold Stokowski, Guido Cantelli, Pierre Monteux, Sir Thomas Beecham, and Leonard Bernstein.

 He was invited to the Vatican where he performed for Pope John XXIII, who said the boy might turn out to be "another Mozart".

 Joey continued to perform as a piano virtuoso and to write symphonic compositions, chamber music, and piano works as he mastered conducting.
 In late November 1960, the 11-year-old appeared with the Antwerp Philharmonic and was hailed as "the greatest child prodigy since Mozart".
 On December 1, 1960, he gave a royal command performance at the Palais des Beaux-Arts in Brussels before the Dowager Queen Elisabeth of Belgium, appearing in his multiple roles as pianist, conductor, and composer.

-The live recording of this concert, released as a 2-LP set called "Command Performance", contains his own Piano Concerto No 2, Beethoven Symphony No 8, Beethoven 3rd Piano Concerto, Chopin Etude Op.
-25 No 12, and Rachmaninoff Prelude in C-sharp Minor.
+The live recording of this concert, released as a 2-LP set called Command Performance, contains his own Piano Concerto No. 2, Beethoven's Symphony No 8, Beethoven's 3rd Piano Concerto, Chopin's Etude Op.
+25, No. 12, and Rachmaninoff's Prelude in C-sharp minor.

 He accepted an invitation from Queen Elisabeth to study at the Brussels Conservatory, where his teachers included Eduardo del Pueyo and Jean Absil.
 In 1965, he received his Diplôme Supérieur for the piano and joined the Chapelle Musicale Reine Elisabeth for a three-year term of study.